MicrosoftDocs/VBA-Docs/api/Publisher.TextFrame.Orientation.md

 ## Remarks

-The  **Orientation** property value can be one of the **[PbTextOrientation](Publisher.PbTextOrientation.md)** constants declared in the Microsoft Publisher type library.
+The **Orientation** property value can be one of the **PbTextOrientation** constants declared in the Microsoft Publisher type library.

 ## Example

 This example sets the text orientation in the specified text box to vertical so that text flows from top to bottom.
-This assumes there is at least one shape on page one of the active publication.
+This example assumes that there is at least one shape on page one of the active publication.

 ```vb
 Sub SetVerticalTextBox()